Student Development \ Campus Security \ Services Provided

-Campus Public Safety and Security officers provide proactive patrol of the campus and University area designed to detect and deter crime and facilitate a safe environment for the people and property of our community.
-CPS&S officers patrol the campus on foot, by car, and bicycle.
+Campus Security & Public Safety officers provide proactive patrol of the campus and University area designed to detect and deter crime and facilitate a safe environment for the people and property of our community.
+CSPS officers patrol the campus on foot, by car, and bicycle.
 Periodic checks are made of all University buildings on campus and lock-up services are provided.
 Patrol in and around the residence halls is a priority.

-Campus Public Safety and Security officers can provide a security escort to any area on campus, as well as a portion of the Logan neighborhood adjacent to GU.
+Campus Security & Public Safety officers can provide a security escort to any area on campus, as well as a portion of the Logan neighborhood adjacent to GU.
 We can't give escorts to bars, businesses, downtown, etc. For a security escort, please call ext.2222 (313-2222 from off-campus).

 The University also works with the Gonzaga Student Body Association to offer a "safe ride" with a local taxi company.
 This no-cost ride can get you home from a potentially unsafe or compromising situation.
 Call 568-8000 to arrange a ride.